BeautifulAngel246/BeautifulAngel246/README.md

 - 👋 Hi, I’m @BeautifulAngel246
-- 👀 I’m interested in solving real world problems thereby adding value.
+- 👀 I’m interested in solving real world problems using my unique tech skills, thereby adding value.
-- 🌱 I’m currently learning with ALX on how to be a great software engineer..
+- 🌱 I’m a software engineer with a specialization in Front-End.
-- 💞️ I’m looking to collaborate on texh projects
+- 💞️ I’m looking to collaborate more on great tech projects
 - 📫

 <!---